marcoverpas/SFC-models-EViews/README.md

 # SFC-models-EViews
-A selection of (multi-area) SFC models developed using EViews
+A selection of SFC models developed using EViews